rtCamp/ps-analysis-tool-wiki/Protected-Audience.md

 The first section of Received Bids show list of bidders along with information such as bid, currency, Ad Unit, Ad Container Size, Media Type.
 You can also filter using the bidder using the same information.

 The second section Received Bids show list of bidders along with information of no bid.

+## Worklet Brek Points

+The Worklet Breakpoints tab will enables you to set breakpoints directly within the Protected Audience API's worklet code, facilitating debugging and a deeper understanding of the auction process.
+Additionally, you will be able to use event listener breakpoints (located in the DevTools Sources tab under Event Listener) to pause execution within the event handler code after an ad auction event has occurred.

+You will be able to set breakpoints for following events:

+- Bidder Phase start,
+- Bidder Reporting Phase Start,
+- Seller Scoring Phase Start
+- Seller Reporting Phase Start.

+> [!NOTE]
+> These PSAT breakpoints are currently just for informational purposes, guiding users to set them using the DevTools interface.
+They are planned to become fully functional in future PSAT releases.